Diocese of Peru

 The Anglican Diocese of Peru

-The Diocese of Worcester and the Anglican Diocese of Peru
+The Diocese of Worcester

 A Companion Link agreement between the Diocese of Worcester and what was then the Diocese of Peru and Bolivia was signed in 1992.
 After Peru and Bolivia became separate dioceses in 1996, it was decided to retain the link with Peru.
 The partnership agreement was reviewed and renewed in 1996, 2002 and 2012.
 Worcester is one of only three Church of England dioceses to have a link with a diocese in South America.